preface-ai/coding-guideline-tips-and-others/README.md

 # Coding Guideline
-This is our coding conventions & guideline at Preface
+This is our coding conventions & guideline at Preface.

+We believe following coding conventions is a quick win for us to obtain bettter code quality with almost zero cost.

 ## Comment